intelligems/django-skeleton/README.md

 Also, you will find a `Procfile` inside, with just the basic config required to get your project running on Heroku asap.

 ## Roadmap

-- Add Heroku deploy button for instant deployments
+- Add basic Drone CI config file
 - Any ideas?
 You can contribute!